goldenstein64/tic-tac-toe.spec/languages.md

 This file keeps track of which programming languages and tools the tic-tac-toe specification has been implemented in.
-The below table is sorted by when work was approximately started on them.
+The below table is sorted by approximately when they were started.

 |            | Core | Console | UI  | Multiplayer | Blockers                 |
 | ---------- | ---- | ------- | --- | ----------- | ------------------------ |